-The Metro Orange Line (Line 901) is an 18-mile bus rapid transit line that operates in the San Fernando Valley, to the northwest of downtown.
-The line runs from the Chatsworth Metrolink Station in the northwest Valley to the North Hollywood Metro Red Line Station in the southeast, connecting the San Fernando Valley to downtown Los Angeles.
+The Metro Orange Line (Line 901) is an 18-mile Bus Rapid Transit (BRT) line that operates in the San Fernando Valley.
+Bus service operates between the Chatsworth Metrolink Station in the Northwest Valley and the North Hollywood Metro Red Line Station in the Southeast, which connects the San Fernando Valley to downtown Los Angeles.
 Originally opened in 2005 and expanded in 2012, the line uses a dedicated bus right-of-way, separated from street traffic, for the majority of the line length.
 The Orange Line is one of the busiest bus rapid transit lines in the nation, with an average of 30,000 passengers every weekday.
 For more information on the Metro Orange Line, please visit http://www.metro.net/riding/maps/orange-line/.

 The Transit Neighborhood Plans for the Orange Line focus on five stations:

-The Transit Neighborhood Plans will develop regulatory tools and strategies for the areas around these stations.
-These tools and strategies aim to encourage transit ridership, enhance the urban built environment, and focus new growth and housing in proximity of transit and along corridors while protecting the character of single-family neighborhoods.
+The Transit Neighborhood Plans effort will develop regulatory tools and strategies for the areas around these stations.
+These tools and strategies aim to encourage transit ridership, enhance the urban built environment, and focus new growth and housing in proximity to transit and along corridors.
 They will also promote job creation and preserve or enhance current industrial uses.
 Each station area is distinct and will be planned accordingly, with different intensities, land uses, design guidelines, and other strategies.
 Use the links above to read descriptions of each station area and download PDF maps.